tharindudeshapriya/Queue-Master/README.md

 - **Token Queue**: Tokens are provided to customers when registering, allowing for queue management.
 - **Appointment Queue**: Customers can schedule appointments ahead of time, up to four weeks in advance.

-## Contributing
-Feel free to open an issue or submit a pull request if you'd like to contribute to Queue Master.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-## Contact
-For any inquiries, please contact the development team listed in the Developers Info section of the application.